ZzzRicki/ZzzRicki/README.md

 - 👋 Hi, I’m @Richard Benitez
 - 👀 I’m interested in work in software area
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning some languages
 - 📫 How to reach me 829-212-9892

 <!---